JANANIV099/TLSA2/README.md

 When the forest burns, **every second counts**.
 This project proves that **core ECE principles** like **S-parameters**, **antenna matching**, and **MIMO** aren't just theoretical—they **save lives and nature**.

-> “Smart tech is the new firefighter.”
-> — *Dhinesh, ECE Engineer*

-Let's build tech that doesn't just transmit data — but **transforms disaster response**.

 ---